Tributes paid to Glasgow hairdressing pioneer Rita Rusk after her death

 Tributes have been paid to Glasgow hairdressing pioneer Rita Rusk following her death at the age of 75.

-From humble beginnings in Castlemilk, she soared to the pinnacle of the industry with celebrity clients including the Duchess of Kent and actress Greta Scacchi.
+From humble beginnings in Castlemilk, one of ten children, she soared to the pinnacle of the industry, taking on 'the big boys of London when nobody was doing that' and attracting celebrity clients including the Duchess of Kent and actress Greta Scacchi.

 Once dubbed 'Scotland's First Lady of Hairdressing' she was the first Scot - and woman - to be named British Hairdresser of the Year, alongside her former husband Irvine in 1987.